heyx3/K1LL/README.md

 Portions of this software (including but not limited to the "world" system and anything that uses it) make use of the SFML library (http://www.sfml-dev.org/license.php).
 All rights reserved.

-Portions of this software (including but not limited to the "AssImpTestWorld" class) make use of the Open Asset Import Library (http://assimp.sourceforge.net/main_license.html).
+Portions of this software (including but not limited to the K1LL Content code) make use of the Open Asset Import Library (http://assimp.sourceforge.net/main_license.html).
 All rights reserved.

 Portions of this software (including but not limited to the "world" system and anything that uses it) make use of the GLEW library (http://glew.sourceforge.net/credits.html).
 All rights reserved.